-The subjects form part of a block of flats/conversion and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+The subjects form part of a tenement block and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.

-It should be confirmed if there are factoring arrangements in place in respect of the maintenance and upkeep of communal areas.
+There may be factoring arrangements in place in respect of the maintenance and upkeep of communal areas.
 This should be verified by the completing conveyancer.